Find here our expat baker’s insights on baking for Easter while living away from her home.

 Here we are in Holy Week and thoughts turn to chocolate eggs and roast lamb on Easter Sunday.
 At least, that’s what the British traditionally eat during this season.

 Every culture has its culinary traditions which, in our expatriate life, can be some of the things most missed from home.

-So, I imagine that in many homes around Denmark this week there will be families coming together to cook dishes from recipes that will bring absent loved ones closer.
+So, I imagine that in many homes around Denmark this week there will be families who cook dishes from recipes that will bring absent loved ones closer.